Strengthening the capacity for solar cooking in Haiti

 Authored by Alan Bigelow, PhD | Science Director, Main Representative of SCI to the United Nations

 Haiti has a tremendous solar resource.
-In early June 2018, I traveled to Haiti with SCI partner Rose Bazile as invited guest speakers for Science Day at the Université Notre Dame d’Haiti UDERS de Hinche, which is in the Centre department in Haiti.
+In early June 2018, I traveled to Haiti with SCI collaborator Rose Bazile as invited guest speakers for Science Day at the Université Notre Dame d’Haiti UDERS de Hinche, which is in the Centre department in Haiti.
 The event was organized by an enthusiastic student committee formed less than a year ago and eagerly working toward launching a social entrepreneurship for producing and selling solar cookers and biogas systems.
 The committee – Comité Biogaz et Recho Solèy – arranged tours of their on-campus biogas system while cake and Haitian food were being solar cooked during the event that attracted some 400 attendees: students from other schools, local stakeholders, politicians, and the media.

-SCI is delighted to be a part of a collaboration with SCI partners, including the Public Private Alliance Foundation, Rose Bazile, Solar C3ITIES, Solar Household Energy, Solavore, several SCI Associates and supporters, that is working with this committee to support and encourage them to grow their social entrepreneurship from their home base and also develop curriculum for teaching clean, sustainable cooking technologies.
+SCI is delighted to be a part of a collaboration with solar cooking advocates, including the Public Private Alliance Foundation, Rose Bazile, Solar C3ITIES, Solar Household Energy, Solavore, several SCI Associates and supporters, that is working with this committee to support and encourage them to grow their social entrepreneurship from their home base and also develop curriculum for teaching clean, sustainable cooking technologies.
 I was impressed to hear from the students that they are fully aware of the deforestation and land degradation occurring in their region and that they are striving to create a better future for themselves and for their country.
 This is likely just the start of a story that will have impact and “move the needle” for solar cooking in Haiti.

-While in Haiti, I also visited other partners and established some new ones in Port-au-Prince.
+While in Haiti, I also visited other collaborators and established some new relationships in Port-au-Prince.
 Having met a group working with at-risk girls, the Haiti Adolescent Girls Network (HAGN), a year earlier to brainstorm with their Country Coordinator Myriam Narcisse about how they could add solar cooking to their programs, it was wonderful to see Solavore solar ovens being assembled locally for use at HAGN centers and for baking goods to sell at local markets.
 These activities are making positive impacts on the lives of young women and strengthening the solar cooking capacity in Haiti.

 As solar cooker distribution, assembly and manufacturing initiatives are advancing in Haiti, I was fortunate to have a meeting at the Université d’Etat d’Haiti testing center for clean cookstoves.
 This center is interested to add solar cooker testing capacity to their offerings and SCI is interested to arrange for a test station for SCI’s Performance Evaluation Process (PEP) for the center.
 This action would strengthen the capacity for measuring specifications of thermal performance of locally-produced solar cookers, which would benefit customers and manufacturers.